| |

 • School age students

-Maggi teaches a lot of middle school and high school students.
-The competition for being cast in the school musicals is sometimes fierce and these students are motivated and work hard.
-Her goal is to give them a solid foundation of good singing that they can take into their lives no matter what they do.
+Her goal is to give her students a solid foundation of good singing that they can take into their lives no matter what they do.
 Some students never go beyond their high school voice study, but they have achieved a confidence and self esteem from taking lessons that is invaluable.

-Preparing students for college auditions is an important part of what she does in her studio.
+Preparing students for auditions is important.
 Finding the right repertoire and making sure they are thoroughly prepared is crucial.
-Excellent preparation is the best way to achieve confidence.
-Many of her students have been accepted to highly competitive University vocal programs.
+Many of her students have been accepted to highly competitive University vocal programs and have been cast as leads in school musicals.

 • Professional Singers